vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 > _In this post, I will share my best practices for getting a handle on your SPF record._

 ## Why it makes sense to have a good SPF procedure in place
-In a previous [blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/), I explained the limitations of SPF and how it works with DKIM and DMARC.
+In a previous [blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/), I explained the limitations of SPF, best practices and how it works with DKIM and DMARC.
 It is useful to have a good SPF procedure to avoid future problems, because if you exceed the DNS lookup limit of 10:

 - Your domain name is vulnerable to spoofing
 - Your domain authentication or validation may fail
-- Your emails will be undeliverable without any warning.
+- Your emails will be undeliverable without any warning
-- Around the globe you will find an answer to bypass the DNS lookup limit with ***SPF flattening***.

-SPF flattening converts hostnames to IP addresses, which don’t count in the DNS lookup count.
+Around the globe you will find an answer to bypass the DNS lookup limit with ***SPF flattening***.
+This approach converts hostnames to IP addresses, which don’t count in the DNS lookup count.

 ## The dangers of SPF flattening
 - The problem with flattening is that email service providers can change or add IP addresses without telling you.
 Then your SPF record is inaccurate, leading to email delivery problems (there are paid tools that can automate SPF flattening).